 Altherr, Arrieta help Phillies past Marlins, 2-0

-MIAMI (AP) — Aaron Altherr drove in his first run of July and later started a sensational relay to protect the lead, helping Jake Arrieta and the NL East-leading Philadelphia Phillies top the Miami Marlins 2-0 on Friday night.
+Aaron Altherr drove in his first run of July and — shortly after getting moved from center to right — started a sensational relay , helping Jake Arrieta and the NL East-leading Philadelphia Phillies top the Miami Marlins 2-0 on Friday night.

 Arrieta pitched seven innings of three-hit ball.
 Victor Arano got three outs and Pat Neshek finished the three-hitter for his first save.